ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: osp_pre_filter_offset_q

     Digital offset to apply to the Q data stream.
 This offset is applied after  the Pre-Filter Gain and before any filtering.
-This attribute is used only when  the NIFGEN_ATTR_OSP_DATA_PROCESSING_MODE attribute is set to NIFGEN_VAL_OSP_COMPLEX.
+This attribute is used only when  the :py:data:`nifgen.Session.osp_data_processing_mode` attribute is set to :py:data:`~nifgen.DataProcessingMode.COMPLEX`.

     The following table lists the characteristics of this property.